Chart Color Schemes

 Dardanup's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows relatively positive outcomes for Dardanup residents with common health conditions seen across both young and old age cohorts.
-The rate of private health cover is very high at approximately 56% of the total population (2,083 people), compared to 54.1% across Rest of WA.
+Health data shows Dardanup residents have relatively positive health outcomes with common conditions seen across both young and old age groups.
+Private health cover rate is high at approximately 56% (2,098 people), compared to 54.1% across Rest of WA.

-The most common medical conditions are arthritis and mental health issues, impacting 10.1 and 7.6% of residents respectively.
-A total of 69.5% declare themselves completely clear of medical ailments, compared to 66.4% across Rest of WA.
-As of 2021, the area has 19.5% of residents aged 65 and over (718 people), which is higher than the 17.6% in Rest of WA.
-Health outcomes among seniors are strong, performing better than the general population in health metrics.
+The most common conditions are arthritis (10.1%) and mental health issues (7.6%).
+Around 69.5% report no medical ailments, compared to 66.4% in Rest of WA.
+Dardanup has 19.5% residents aged 65 and over (724 people), higher than the 17.6% in Rest of WA.
+Seniors' health outcomes are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health